Discover 20 Fascinating Facts About the Incas

 The Inca civilization, which flourished in South America from the 13th to the 16th century, continues to captivate the imagination of people around the world.
 Here are 20 intriguing facts about the Incas that shed light on their remarkable achievements and legacy.

-Read more 7 Fascinating Facts About Rose Amal You Need to Know
+Read more Discovering Slovenia: Fascinating Facts You Didn't Know

 1. The Inca Empire was the largest pre-Columbian civilization in the Americas, spanning over 2,500 miles along the Andes Mountains.